grammyjs/website/site/docs/resources/comparison.md

    The recent years show a strong trend towards asynchronous programming.
    The largest bot framework for Python, PTB, [announced its migration](https://t.me/pythontelegrambotchannel/94) to asynchronous programming in January 2021, which is expected to maybe take “2 years”. grammY is already there.
-   (Other, less known Python frameworks may be faster at transitioning.
+   (Other less-known Python frameworks may be faster at transitioning.
    Disregard this point if you are using a Python framework that has support for `async`/`await`.)

 ## How to Disagree With This Comparison